 Figure 3.
 Basic half-wave precision rectifier

-If R1 and R3 (in Fig. 4) had the same resistance, the output of the half-wave rectifier and the negative half of the input AC would be equal in magnitude, but 180° out of phase.
+If R1 and R3 (in Fig. 4) had the same resistance, the output of the half-wave rectifier and the negative half of the input AC would be equal in magnitude, but 180° out of phase, as shown in figure 2b.
 In other words, the net result would be a voltage of zero.
 We can solve that problem by mixing in twice the half-wave voltage.
 If you decide to build the full-wave rectifier, it’s a good idea to use an IC, which has two operational amplifiers in its package.